 Flights arriving at EU airports | ✅ Covered |

-These regulations also apply to airlines from Norway, Switzerland, and Iceland.
-This means when you travel with any airline to, within, or from Europe, you most likely have these rights.
-It’s helpful to understand these laws – they’re in place to assist you if issues arise with your flight.
-They make sure you’re not abandoned when your trip arrangements don’t work out.
+These laws also cover airlines from Switzerland, Iceland, and Norway.
+This means if you’re flying with any airline to, within, or from Europe, you probably have these rights.
+It’s good to know about these laws – they’re there to support you if something goes wrong with your flight.
+They guarantee you’re not abandoned when your travel plans go awry.

 When You Are Not Entitled to Compensation

 Marabu is not always at fault when flights are delayed or cancelled.
-Occasionally, situations arise that the airline has no control over, like really bad weather or unexpected problems.
+At times, events occur that the airline is powerless against, like severe weather conditions or unforeseen issues.

-For instance, if there’s a sudden storm, an emergency at the airport, or a strike by air traffic controllers, Marabu isn’t responsible.
+For instance, if there’s an abrupt major weather event, an urgent situation at the airport, or an air traffic control strike, Marabu isn’t responsible.
 These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these things happen, you likely won’t get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties occur.
+When these events take place, you are unlikely to get any compensation.
+The airline is not considered to be doing anything wrong when these unforeseen difficulties arise.